 Who Needs a Pet Addendum?

-A Landlord has the right to say no to pets, but there are several reasons a Landlord might want to say yes.
+A Landlord has the right to say no to pets, but a Landlord might want to say yes for several reasons.

 Tenants with pets are more likely to do the following:

 - Stay longer because fewer rental properties allow pets, allowing Landlords to reduce turnover and avoid the hassle of finding new tenants more frequently.

 - Be more responsible since a person with the compassion and discipline to care for an animal and walk their dog every morning may be more likely to pay on time.